ramparvathaneni1/final-review/README.md

     - After you've verified that everything works, run `CTRL+C` in the terminal to stop running the React app.
 4. Create a `tests` folder in the `src` directory: `mkdir tests`
 5. Within the new directory, make a subdirectory called `e2e`: `mkdir tests/e2e`, then create a new file called `selenium-todos.test.js`: `touch tests/e2e/selenium-todos.test.js` which will be our test file.
+6. Run the selenium test.
+Only run our `selenium-todos.test.js` file enter the command in another terminal or you can run the command `npm test -- --testPathPattern=selenium-todos.test.js`.

 ## Selenium Dependency Setup
 In the `selenium-todos.test.js` file, we'll need to import `selenium-webdriver`.